Chris-Dee/Game-Authoring-Engine--OOGAsandwich-/revised_API.md

 deleteEnviornmentalForce: This method is fairly self-explanatory - it removes a particular environmental force from the given level, either because it has been manually deleted or because it has been replaced by another force.

-changeVariable: This method is what will be used to change a variable to a particular object.
+changeVariable: This set of methods is what will be used to change variables to a particular object.
 This method will be called when the user changes the characteristics of a certain object or force.
-Since each object or force will ideally have a set of variables tied to it, this single method can change the variable based on what is put in as a parameter and the new value tied to it.
+Since each object or force will ideally have a set of variables tied to it, this single method can change the variable in a GameObject, or a nested class within GameObject based on what is put in as a parameter and the new value tied to it.

+changeDefaultBackground: This method is called from the ComboBox in the main front window, and sets the background image of a given level to the selected background.
+This image is then added to the .tbl if not already in.

+defineImage (one for BG, one for Object Image): Allows user to define image to be used.
+Either copies image into resources file, or uses full URL.
+Yet to be decided based on JGame terribleness.

 Object template: This template will be available for implementation by all of the objects in the authoring environment.
 By using a single template that other objects implement, the authoring environment can simplify addition, subtraction, or changing of objects.

 Force template: This template will be available for implementation by all of the forces in the authoring environment.
 By using a single template that other objects implement, the authoring environment can simplify addition, subtraction, or changing of objects.

+FrontEnd package--Defines the front screen wihich allows for manipulation of the game on a Level scale (background, order etc.), and enables the opening of the LevelEdtiorWindow, which allows manipulation on a per-object basis.
+This module also contains the packageFactory, a factory to easily make any often used panel types or frequented layouts.

 Example Code:
 -